asdacosta/Projects-html_css_js/README.md

 Aims to build projects using HTML, CSS, and JavaScript.

 ## Project Relevance
-To solidiy all foundations learnt in HTML, CSS, and JavaScript by building real projects.
+To solidify all foundations learnt in HTML, CSS, and JavaScript by building real projects.

 ## Intended Audience
 Developers, users, and recruiters.

 ## Technologies
-* `XUbuntu in Terminal
+* `Xbuntu` in Terminal
 * `VS Code `
 * `Vi` text editor